alexpattullo/RustGlobalStats/README.md

 You will need to install python and git (must be 3.7+) (https://www.youtube.com/watch?v=XF_rklW9XkU&ab_channel=CBTNuggets)

-Also might need to install git you get an error like this (https://i.imgur.com/1Cl6whB.png) https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/
+Also might need to install git if you get an error like this (https://i.imgur.com/1Cl6whB.png) https://www.linode.com/docs/guides/how-to-install-git-on-linux-mac-and-windows/